 On August 6th, 1868 the ‘Regia Scuola Superiore di Commercio’ (Royal Higher School of Commerce) now Ca’ Foscari University of Venice, was founded.
 It represents the first Business School in Italy and the second in Europe.

 From the very beginning, the School integrated theoretical exploration with practical approaches, combining it with the study of Western and Eastern languages.
-Altogether, the aim was to provide students with a solid and effective education in economics and busines.
+The aim was to provide students with a solid and effective education in economics and busines.

 Maria Rimoldi (1884-1958) was the first woman to graduate from Ca’ Foscari, in Business, in 1906.
-In 1908 she also graduated in Accounting and in 1909 she obtained the Master in Accounting.
+In 1908 she also graduated in Accounting and in 1909 she obtained the Master's Degree in Accounting.

 A teacher by profession, she played a prominent role in the society of the last century, thanks to her commitment to women’s emancipation.

 The Royal Higher School of Commerce became a state university.
 At the same time the Faculty of Economics and Commerce was founded, renamed Faculty of Economics in 1994.

 Within the Faculty of Economics (Economia e Commercio), Pasquale Saraceno, Emeritus Professor at Ca’ Foscari since 1959, created a degree course in Economia Aziendale (Management) alongside the traditional course in Economia e Commercio (Economics).
 Three research/teaching centres (management labs related to institutions and accounting, banking and financial products, and management) represented the core teaching activities required by the new degree programme.
 In the same year, the bachelor degree in Economia Aziendale (Management) was also activated at Bocconi University, in Milan.

 The Department of Economia e Direzione Aziendale (Management) was established on January 1st, 1984 with the formal integration of the pre-existing laboratories.